sakshamjindal/Face-Matching/README.md

 - [`backbone/trainer.py`](trainer.py) : A helper function that support the train script
 - [`pretrained`](pretrained) : Contains a pretrained model (Inception-Resnet-V1) trained on VGGFace dataset using Facenet (Inception-Resnet-V1 with triplet loss)
 - [`backbone`](backbone) : folder containing the helper functions for one-shot learning pipeline
-- [`Notebooks`](Notebooks) : Contains dataloader, inference and experiment analysis modules as jupyter notebooks.
+- [`Notebooks`](Notebooks) : Contains dataloader, inference and experiment analysis modules as jupyter notebooks when 50 % couple of similar and 50 % of dissimilar images as data is fed into the model to learn the embeddings with Contrastive loss
+- [`Notebooks_triplet`](Notebooks_triplet) : Contains dataloader, inference and experiment analysis modules as jupyter notebooks when a triplet is constructed (A,P,N) and fed into the model to learn the last layer embeddings with Triplet Loss
 - [`files`](files) : contains train and validation data text files containing list of randomly generated positive and negative pairs

 ## Usage